asivery/webminidisc/README.md

 ### How to build

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so you can run:
+- `npm i` to install the required node modules
 - `npm start` to start the development server
 - `npm build` to build for production